defiweb/go-eth/README.md

 		// Transport is always required.
 		rpc.WithTransport(t),

-		// You can specify a key to sign transactions.
-If provided, the client will
+		// Specify a key for signing transactions.
+If provided, the client
-		// use it to with SignTransaction, SendTransaction, and Sign methods instead
+		// uses it with SignTransaction, SendTransaction, and Sign methods
-		// of delegating the signing to the node. rpc.WithKeys(key),
+		// instead of relying on the node for signing. rpc.WithKeys(key),

-		// You can specify a default address to use with SendTransaction if the
+		// Specify a default address for SendTransaction when the transaction
-		// transaction doesn't have a "From" field set. rpc.WithDefaultAddress(key.Address()),
+		// does not have a 'From' field set. rpc.WithDefaultAddress(key.Address()),

-		// You can specify a chain ID to use with SendTransaction if the transaction
+		// Specify a chain ID for SendTransaction when the transaction
-		// doesn't have a "ChainID" field set. rpc.WithChainID(1),
+		// does not have a 'ChainID' field set. rpc.WithChainID(1),

+		// TX modifiers enable modifications to the transaction before signing
+		// and sending to the node.
+While not mandatory, without them, transaction
+		// parameters like gas limit, gas price, and nonce must be set manually. rpc.WithTXModifiers(
 			// GasLimitEstimator automatically estimates the gas limit for the
 			// transaction.
-		rpc.WithTXModifiers(
 			txmodifier.NewGasLimitEstimator(txmodifier.GasLimitEstimatorOptions{
 				Multiplier: 1.25,
 			}),
-		),

-		// GasFeeEstimator automatically estimates the gas price for the transaction
+			// GasFeeEstimator automatically estimates the gas price for the
-		// based on the current gas price. rpc.WithTXModifiers(
+			// transaction based on the current market conditions. txmodifier.NewEIP1559GasFeeEstimator(txmodifier.EIP1559GasFeeEstimatorOptions{
-			txmodifier.NewEIP1559GasFeeEstimator(txmodifier.EIP1559GasFeeEstimatorOptions{
 				GasPriceMultiplier:          1.25,
 				PriorityFeePerGasMultiplier: 1.25,
 			}),
-		),

-		// NonceProvider automatically sets the nonce for the transaction. rpc.WithTXModifiers(
+			// NonceProvider automatically sets the nonce for the transaction. txmodifier.NewNonceProvider(txmodifier.NonceProviderOptions{
-			txmodifier.NewNonceProvider(txmodifier.NonceProviderOptions{
 				UsePendingBlock: false,
 			}),